BrianMillerS/ebike_usage_regression/README.md

 <br>

 ## Model Building

-  - In order to train our models, the data was split into 70% training/ 30% testing
+In order to train our models, the data was split into 70% training/ 30% testing
-  - Using the default models from Tensorflow here were the results (6-fold cross-validation)

 <br>
 <img src="readme_photos/multi_model_perf.png" style>
 <br>